chenxofhit/scholar-ws/README.md

-#### Scholar-ws: Extend Scholar.py to be Web Service
+#### Scholar-ws: Scholar.py Web Service Project

-##### Motivation: Make sholar.py [to](https://github.com/ckreibich/scholar.py/) offer a cloud service for academic users.
+##### Motivation: Make scholar.py [to](https://github.com/ckreibich/scholar.py/) offer a cloud service for academic users.

 The solution is java based  and use Spring Boot without any backend database and cache.

 It is working fine for my case, to search a paper with the title and get the bibtex item.

-And more requirement please let me know.
+And more requirements please let me know.
 If an open access cloud machine is to be provided,

-Special thanks will go to you on behalf of all the potential users.
+special thanks will go to you on behalf of all the potential users.

 ##### Deploy: